-- Choose the correct semi-conductors for electronic devices and display. - Use dielectric materials for transformers and capacitors - Use ferromagnetic materials for solid state devices - Apply the concept of super conductivity for Engineering applications.
+- choose the correct semi-conductors for electronic devices and display. - use dielectric materials for transformers and capacitors - use ferromagnetic materials for solid state devices - apply the concept of super conductivity for Engineering applications.

-GEB1211

-LTPC BASIC ENGINEERING MECHANICS 3104
+GEB1211 BASIC ENGINEERING MECHANICS LTPC 3 1 0 4

-- To impart knowledge about the basic laws of statics and dynamics and their applications in problem solving - To acquaint both with scalar and vector approaches for representing forces and moments acting on particles and rigid bodies and their equilibrium - To give on exposure on inertial properties of surfaces and solids - To provide an understanding on the concept of work energy principle, friction, kinematics of motion and their relationship
+- To impart knowledge about the basic laws of statics and dynamics and their applications in problem solving - To acquaint with scalar and vector approaches for representing forces and moments acting on particles and rigid bodies and their equilibrium - To give an exposure on inertial properties of surfaces and solids - To provide an understanding on the concept of work energy principle, friction, kinematics of motion and their relationship